-One of the world's leading tourist, economic, exhibitions and sports centers, and its influence in commerce, education, entertainment, media, fashion, science, and the arts.
-Barcelona is great city to watch by walking as a nice walk for some minutes can take you from the Marina area, up through Gotico or Las Ramblas to Plaça Catalunya, Barcelona's main square.
-It is very easy to find your way around in Barcelona, due to the simple street structure and its positioning in a valley basin.
-Most of the city runs in a grid, on a slow incline from the beach up to the mountains, so generally speaking, if you’re not walking up or down, you are walking across.
-A continuously evolving 'scene' means that each district in Barcelona has its own particular appeal.
+One of the world's leading tourist, economic, exhibition and sports centers, highlights its influence in commerce, education, entertainment, media, fashion, science, and the arts.
+Barcelona is a great city to sightsee by having a nice walk; which, in a matter of some minutes, can take you from the Marina area, up through Gotico or Las Ramblas to Plaça Catalunya, Barcelona's main square.
+It is very easy to find your way around in Barcelona, due to the simple street structure and its positioning in a grid, on a slow incline from the beach up to the mountains.
+A continuously evolving 'scene' in which every district in Barcelona has its own particular appeal.

 Las Ramblas is Barcelona's downtown 'Strip'; which has plenty of restaurants, terraces, portrait painters, street performers and stalls.
 Walking from the port-side statue of Christopher Columbus up to Plaça Catalunya, in Las Ramblas you will see handsome buildings such as the Liceu theatre and La Boquería, Barcelona's biggest food market.
-A walk on Las Ramblas is best enjoyed in the early morning before the throngs of tourists.
-Thanks to its hustle-bustle and a seedier appearance at night, Las Ramblas is not suitable for everyone, but its colorful character makes it worth a visit.
+A walk on Las Ramblas is best enjoyed in the early morning and by night, thanks to its hustle-bustle and a seedier appearance, Las Ramblas is suitable for everyone, and its colorful characters makes it worth a visit.

-Gótico is the oldest part of the city and its ancient winding streets, hidden squares and architecture such as the gothic cathedral, make it popular for tourists.
-Just off Las Ramblas you will find Plaça Reial.
-This large square is always full of travellers with its terraced cafés - restaurants, Gaudí fountain, gigantic palm trees and renaissance architecture.
+Gótico is the oldest part of the city.
+Its ancient winding streets, hidden squares and architecture, such as the gothic cathedral, make it popular for tourists.
+Just next to Las Ramblas you will find Plaça Reial.
+This large square is always full of travellers because of its terraced cafés - restaurants, Gaudí fountain, gigantic palm trees and renaissance architecture.
 The view is very enjoyable, but the square comes alive at night with its clubs and personality.
-In Gótico you'll come across off-beat stores and traditional shops with interesting Spanish novelties, but be prepared for a noisier neighborhood at night.
+In Gótico you'll come across off-beat stores and traditional shops with interesting Spanish novelties.

-El Born district is known to be the cool area of the city center, thanks to its predominantly young professional base, trendy stores, smart eateries and cocktail lounges.
-Being part of the old city, close to the beach and the Parc de la Ciutadella, El Born is a favorite with moneyed hipsters and the seasoned traveller.
-For this reason it is becoming a target area for petty thefts, so please be extra care.
+El Born district is known to be a fresh area and the city center, thanks to its predominantly young professional base, trendy stores, and cocktail lounges.
+Being part of the old city, close to the beach and the Parc de la Ciutadella, El Born is a favorite for hipsters and seasoned travellerers.
 Take in the Palau de la Musica, the chocolate museum, or visit the Picasso Museum.
 You can get groceries at the indoor Santa Catarina market; its modern look is typical of Barcelonian style.

 Poble Sec - Montjuïc

-The Poble Sec barrio enjoys a friendly neighbourhood atmosphere, where local bars and restaurants blend perfectly with parks and Barcelona street-life.
+The Poble Sec enjoys a friendly neighbourhood atmosphere, where local bars and restaurants blend perfectly with parks and streets of Barcelona.
 The most visited attraction here is Montjuïc; accessed via cablecar or ferrocarril.
 Apart from the Olympic Stadium and pool, or the War Museum in its hill-top fortress, Montjuïc also boasts the Miró Foundation and outdoor films during the summer.
-With direct metro links and a scenic setting at Montjuïc, Poble Sec has special appeal in Barcelona.
+With direct metro links and a scenic setting at Montjuïc, Poble Sec has a special appeal in Barcelona.

 Plaça Espanya - Sants

 Gràcia is one of the Catalan districts of Barcelona.
-Its ambient streets and quaint plaças are set off by a youthful attitude; the area is renowned for its frequent community street fiestas, for example Festa Major, which in August makes Gracia central to Barcelona's party activities.
+Its colorful streets and quaint plaças are set off by a youthful attitude.
+The area is renowned for its frequent community street fiestas, for example Festa Major, which in August makes Gracia central to Barcelona's party activities.
 North on the Gràcia map you'll find another another Gaudí creation; Parc Güell, a city park, with iconic mosaic and views right down to the Mediterranean.
 Boutiques and artisan businesses in Gràcia, along with live music bars, and of course an extensive tapas menu, make this district a unique corner of Barcelona.

 Vila Olimpica, the Olympic village area, is an impressively designed area in Barcelona.
 Its giant sculptures and modern architecture stand out against their beach backdrop along the Mediterranean coastline.
-Port Olimpic, with its marina, promenade, glistening beaches and numerous seafood restaurants caters to the young and fabulous with its discos and a casino.
-Endless possibilities for beach activities a close proximity to the rest of the city, also give Vila Olimpica its appeal for families.
-Read more about Barcelona beaches.
+Port Olimpic, with its marine, promenade, glistening beaches and numerous seafood restaurants caters to the young and fabulous with its discos and a casino.
+Endless possibilities for beach activities a close proximity to the rest of the city give Vila Olimpica its appeal for families.

-True to evolving Barcelona style, Poble Nou offers an original alternative to the city centre, with tranquil city beaches and the Rambla de Poble Nou with its shops, bars and cafés creating a charming atmosphere.
+True to evolving Barcelona style, Poble Nou offers an original alternative to the city centre.
+With relaxing city beaches and the Rambla de Poble Nou shops, bars and cafés create a charming atmosphere.
 Design developments such as the Forum make the district a hot-spot for music events; industrial buildings also create a melting pot of art and music space.
 The underground nightlife scene in the Poble Nou area is lively, where Barcelonians know to come for its warehouse parties.
-Poble Nou barrio boasts the Diagonal Mar shopping mall, but thrifty shoppers can also be satisfied with Encants, a big outdoor flea-market.
+Poble Nou has the Diagonal Mar shopping mall, but thrifty shoppers can also be satisfied with Encants, a big outdoor flea-market.
 This is a relaxed setting in Barcelona.